Nonprofit Success Resource Center

 After receiving 501(c)(3) status, you must: (1) Implement required policies (conflict of interest, whistleblower, document retention), (2) Set up proper accounting systems and bookkeeping, (3) File annual Form 990 with the IRS, (4) File state annual reports and maintain good standing, (5) Hold regular board meetings with documented minutes, (6) Maintain compliance with tax-exempt requirements (no private benefit, staying mission-focused), and (7) Keep detailed records of all activities, finances, and governance decisions.

-Chat with Agent Grant for personalized guidance on grants and nonprofit startup
+Ask Agent Grant for personalized guidance on grants, nonprofit startup, fundraising, and more

 AGAsk Agent Grant